osher/js-il-tests-demo/README.md

-#jsil-test-demo
+# jsil-test-demo

-a mock project to be used as discussion about tests
+a mock project to be used in a discussion about tests